 Life sometimes caught us off-guard.
-It would offer joy and laughters but then suddenly, just suddenly, it could pour an unbearable pain.
+It can offer joy and laughters.
+But then suddenly, just suddenly, it could give you unbearable pains.
 Maybe once you have experienced saying goodbye to someone in your life.
 And yet, I can also guess that you regretted something that time–that something which you should’ve done or said.

 That day, we only had a half-day meeting in school.
 And even though I decided to finish some school works, I was still able to head home earlier than usual.
 I was ready to talk to my mom.
 That is why she’s the first one I looked for upon reaching the door of our house.
 We may feel upset for a while but later on, we’ll go on like nothing happened.
 We’re like that.
 A hug will be fine, I thought and I prepared a warm one.
 But instead, the news from my grandfather that my mom was rushed to the hospital welcomed me.
 Shock!
 What happened?
 She’s just fine this morning.
 I was flustered.
 Yes.
 But you know what I thought?
 That it was nothing serious.
 That she can definitely bear everything.
 She could survive as she was a very strong woman.
 I knew and saw that.
 And so the worse didn’t really occured on my mind.